minhnghivn/idata/README.md

 + Modify data tables
 + Generate summary reports

-For a full example, see our `sample.sh`
+See our `sample.sh` for a comprehensive example